flub78/multitenant/doc/code_generation.md

 In this case of multiple attribute associated to a single column, the simplest approach is to also use setters and mutators.
 It could be inefficient.
 It is better to not update the database 100 times to update a simple bitfield with 100 values.

+Should ancestor and derived attributes both have accessors ? ...
+Or should only the derived attributes, considering that they are the only way to access the internal state ?

 # Progress status